-Avoid Equivolume & Use These 6 Proven Charts
+Avoid Equivolume and Use These 6 Proven Charts

 The Rise and Fall of Equivolume Charts: Unveiling the Superior Alternatives

-Equivolume charts have lost their popularity over time due to poor performance in testing and weak data visualization.
-I demonstrate why equivolume is no longer in use and introduce six charts proven superior by data.
+Equivolume charts have lost their popularity over time due to poor testing performance and weak data visualization.
+I demonstrate why equivolume is no longer used and introduce six charts proven superior by data.

 Why Equivolume is Dead